scalawithcats/scala-with-cats/src/pages/adt/algebra.md

 }
 ```

 Is this representation more useful?
-I can't say without the context of where the code is being used.
+I can't say without the context of where the data is being used.
 However I can say that knowing this manipulation is possible, and correct, is useful.

 There is a lot more that could be said about algebraic data types, but at this point I feel we're really getting into the weeds.
 I'll finish up with a few pointers to other interesting facts: